US Funding Cuts Could Reverse Decades Of Gains In AIDS Fight: UN

 This would bring the pandemic back to levels not seen since the early 2000s.

-"This is not just a funding gap - it's a ticking time bomb" whose effects are already felt worldwide, Byanyima said in a press release.
+"This is not just a funding gap," Byanyima said in a press release.

 Over 60 percent of all women-led HIV organisations surveyed by UNAIDS had lost funding or had to suspend services, the report said.